cyberrangecz/frontend-sandbox-agenda/README.md

 ## Example

 To see the library in work and to see example setup, you can run the example app.
-To run the example you need to run [KYPO Sandbox service](https://gitlab.ics.muni.cz/kypo-crp/backend-python/kypo-sandbox-service) or have access to a running instance and provide the URL to the service in when importing API module.
+To run the example you need to run [KYPO Sandbox service](https://gitlab.ics.muni.cz/kypo-crp/backend-python/kypo-sandbox-service), [KYPO Training service](https://gitlab.ics.muni.cz/muni-kypo-crp/backend-java/kypo-training) and [KYPO Adaptive Training service](https://gitlab.ics.muni.cz/muni-kypo-crp/backend-java/kypo-adaptive-training) or have access to a running instances and provide the URLs to the services when importing API modules.

 Alternatively, you can run a json-server, which provides an example mocked DB with necessary endpoints.
 It is located in the [kypo-trainings](https://gitlab.ics.muni.cz/muni-kypo-crp/frontend-angular/kypo-trainings) project and can be run via `npm run api`.